 - Normal pressure hydrocephalus.
 This is a treatable disorder in which cerebrospinal fluid accumulates in the brain, disrupting and damaging nearby brain tissue and causing cognitive problems.
 A neurologist can diagnose normal pressure hydrocephalus using brain imaging and cerebrospinal fluid tests.
 It is treated by inserting a shunt into the brain to drain the fluid.

-Know that dementia isn’t a normal expected part of aging.
+Know that dementia isn’t a normal part of aging.
 11% of adults 65 and older have Alzheimer’s disease, the most common form of dementia.
-If you have questions or concerns about memory and brain health issues, contact chapter of the Alzheimer’s Association near you.
+If you have questions or concerns about memory and brain health issues, make an appointment with your primary care physician, then contact the chapter of the Alzheimer’s Association near you.

 Reference: AARP (March 21, 2022) “6 Medical Problems That Can Mimic Dementia — but Aren’t”